-If you live on the West or Gulf Coasts of the U.S., garden pests may already be starting to arrive (if they ever even left for the winter).
-In the Midwest and northern tier of states you are probably looking at the recent snowfall outside and after shoveling it, with any luck, you are sitting down to read a gardening book (ours we hope) and perusing some seed catalogs.
+If you live on the West or Gulf Coasts of the United States, garden pests may already be starting to arrive (if they ever even left for the winter).
+In the Midwest and northern tier of states, you are probably looking at the recent snowfall outside, and after shoveling it, with any luck, you are sitting down to read a gardening book (ours we hope) and perusing some seed catalogs.
 Wherever you live, it’s time to plan a garden that is less inviting to pests.

 IPM and the Gardener’s Guide to Common-Sense Pest Control (GG-CSPC)

 This series of blog posts is the companion to our book The Gardener’s Guide to Common-Sense Pest Control (or GG-CSPC as we call it), published by Taunton Press.
 This is the newly revised and updated edition of the 1995 original Gardener’s Guide, which was drawn from the classic big book Common-Sense Pest Control, published in 1991.
 Practitioners of IPM (integrated pest management) often refer to these two books as the “integrated pest management Bibles.”
 For over 20 years I’ve used these books as my primary IPM resource in the field, in my consulting practice, and in my home garden.

 The authors of the original GG-CSPC are William Olkowski, Sheila Daar, and Helga Olkowski.
 The co-author and editor of the revised and updated edition is Steven Ash (that’s me).
 One quick note on the blog’s “voice”: When I speak of something in the book, I’ll use “we,” which means one or more of the four authors was involved in some way.
 In the blog itself, I’ll use “I,” since it’s me talking to you.
 Just so you don’t think I have multiple personalities when I use “we.”